Cheesecake Factory (CAKE) Q3 2017 Results - Earnings Call Transcript

 Matthew Clark - The Cheesecake Factory, Inc.

-That – you've got sort of two good questions around that (33:04).
-That one we think is going to continue.
+That – you've got sort of two good questions around that.
+That one, we think is going to continue.
 What really is happening because we're in the A malls is they're getting reinvestment dollars, and it's really been happening for three or four years now.
 And I don't know what – I don't have that – in front of me the number or the percentage of locations that we're in.
 But there we're getting – they're getting that reinvestment.
 So, every year, I don't know if it's 10 or 15 of these locations that those mall owners are refurbishing.
 So, I would just expect it to kind of continue next year and stay in the same trend, so not be a positive or a negative.
 But in the long-term, it's certainly a positive because that is definitely going to benefit those properties and benefit us.
 But that's been an undercurrent for a while and one that we think is generally a good thing.

 Matthew DiFrisco - Guggenheim Securities LLC